There are so many food type choices: dry, canned, and semi-moist. How do I decide which is best for my dog?

 - It comes in many sizes and shapes, so you can choose one that your dog prefers.
 Some very big dogs prefer very tiny kibble!

-- Kibble lends itself well to “food toys” that either move about and dispense kibbles intermittently or are stationary and make the dog work for its food.
+- Kibble lends itself well to food toys or interactive feeders that either move about and dispense kibbles intermittently or are stationary and make the dog work for its food.
 Food toys can be just as entertaining for the humans as they are for the dogs!

 Work with your veterinarian to determine the calorie content of the kibble you have chosen in order to determine an appropriate daily portion.